 Here are some practical suggestions that may help you use your life insurance for a retirement strategy — and maybe even make it a significant part.
 Just remember, you will need to take into consideration your net worth and your specific objectives as you consider these options.
 If you are unsure about what to do or aren’t comfortable making these decisions on your own, find a local, trusted professional to help you.

-Term life insurance can be a useful retirement tool for two reasons.
+This can be a useful retirement tool for two reasons.
 It provides some financial protection to help your family if you die before accumulating significant savings.
 Because of the inexpensive (fixed) fees, it also enables you to divert some of your disposal income to other key areas, such as long-term disability insurance or an emergency savings account.
 Since the lower cost of term life frees up some of your income, you can take the opportunity to build an emergency fund for retirement or as you transition into retirement.

 To protect you from any unexpected situations during retirement, or even prior to that, you should consider the role of long-term disability insurance in your strategy.
 Although many expect that Social Security will pay long term disability claims if necessary, these are difficult to qualify for and may not adequately cover the expenses you incur and still maintain your standard of living.
 You cannot count on Social Security if you are disabled.